Vegan Vanilla Cheesecake

 Measure out 300g of Digestive biscuits and crush them up into crumbs.
 I used my Ninja blender for quickness but you can also use a the end of a rolling pin.
 Try to get the crumbs as fine as you can.
 The less lumps, the better.

-Melt 100g of vegan margarine/butter in a small pot.
+Melt 100g of vegan margarine in a small pot.
 Then pour it into a large bowl with the Digestive biscuit crumbs.
-Give it a good mix until all of the crumbs are well coated in the melted butter.
+Give it a good mix until all of the crumbs are well coated in the melted margarine.

 Transfer the mixture to your springform tin and press it into place.
 I use the bottom of a measuring cup to make sure it’s firmly and evenly packed in there.
 If you don’t press it in tightly enough, it’s more likely to crumble when you try to remove it later on.